MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 ### Conditions for doing a PITR copy of a production environment to a sandbox environment

-Here is the list of requirements and conditions of operation for a database restore:
+The following is a list of requirements and conditions of operation for a database restore:

 - A restore performs a delete operation on the original target database.
 - The target environment will be available until the database copy has reached the target server.
-After that point, the environment will be offline until the reestore process is completed.
+After that point, the environment will be offline until the restore process is completed.
 - The restore will affect only the application and Financial Reporting databases.
 -  No **file stored in Azure blob storage is copied** from one environment to another.
 This includes **document attachments and custom Microsoft Office templates**.
 These documents won't be changed and will remain in their current state.
 - All users except the Admin user and other internal service user accounts will be unavailable.
 Therefore, the Admin user can delete or obfuscate data before  other users are allowed back into the system.
 - The Admin user must make required configuration changes, such as reconnecting integration endpoints to specific services or URLs.
 - All data management integration jobs that have recurring import and export enabled must be fully processed and stopped in the target system before the restore is started.
 In addition, we recommend that you select the database from the source after all recurring import and export jobs have been fully processed.
 In this way, you ensure that there are no orphaned files from either system in Azure storage.
 This step is important because orphaned files can't be processed after the database is restored in the target environment.
 After the restore, the integration jobs can be resumed.
-- Business events end points must be deleted and reconfigured in the environment where the database is restored to ensure the same end points are not used.
-This will also require the business events to be deactivated and re-activated to the new end points that were configured in the environment.
+- Business events end points must be deleted and reconfigured in the environment where the database is restored to ensure the same end points aren't used.
+This will also require the business events to be deactivated and reactivated to the new end points that were configured in the environment.
-- Any user who has the Project owner or Environment manager role in LCS will have access to the SQL and machine credentials for all non-production environments.
+- Any user who has the Project owner or Environment manager role in LCS will have access to the SQL and machine credentials for all nonproduction environments.
 - The databases must be hosted in the same Azure geographic region, unless the databases are Spartan-managed.
 Databases are Spartan-managed when you see 'spartan' as part of the fully qualified SQL server address.
 - The allocated database capacity of the source environment must be less than the maximum database capacity of the target environment.